Jarimus/chirpy-ts/README.md

 # chirpy-ts
-A practice server for a boot.dev course.
+A practice repo for a [boot.dev course](https://www.boot.dev/courses/learn-http-servers-typescript) to learn servers with TypeScript.